cmput402/cmput402.github.io/content/individual/testing-theory.md

         return b+a;
     }

+For (a) also provide a diagram showing which test cases test which branches.

-For the same code, (b) provide a list of test cases that achieves full statement coverage, but not full branch coverage.
+For the same code, (b) provide a list of test cases that achieves full statement coverage, but not full branch coverage, and provide a diagram showing which test cases cover which statements.

-# Question 3 (7 marks)
+# Question 4 (7 marks)

 **Scenario:** A check-in machine is installed at an airport.
 A detailed description of how to use this machine is as follows: